IEEE-AlAzhar/Official-Website/README.md

 1. [react-multi-carousel](https://www.npmjs.com/package/react-multi-carousel) - to make a responsive carousel.

+1. [react-video](https://video-react.js.org/) - to make an interactive video.

 ## Structure

 The folder structure of the application.
 The app is modular, every module encapsulates its own components and services.
 Each module contains `components` folder which has the presentational components and also pages, also the module contains the `services` folder if it's dynamic which has all the services that integrate with the `API`.